 Take an early morning walk in Old Bangkok.

 The residential part of Old Bangkok streets is calm and makes you feel fresh.
 This is the best place to watch the local life unwinding.
 The narrow alleys of Samsen road were perfect for an early morning walk.
 Thais walked with flowers to the nearby Wat.
 We could hear the soulful chants coming from the Wats now and then as we walked.
 The little shops were already busy selling daily needs to locals at 6.30 am.
 Teenagers were waiting near the food cart to grab breakfast by 7.30.
 Sangathews getting washed by the owners, two-wheelers carrying supplies to the restaurants, very few foreign tourists jogging by the canal – We forgot that we are in an infamous city for its chaotic traffic.

 The Grand Palace

 You may need a whole day if you plan to see all 35 buildings in the palace complex, including the most famous Emerald Budha temple.
 If you don’t want to spend a day here, keep two to three hours and start exploring.
 When you walk in the palace streets, you will know what attracts you more.
-Take coffee breaks in the AC cafe inside the complex and hit the paved walkways again.
+Take coffee breaks inside the complex’s AC cafe and hit the paved walkways again.